SlyUndead/ASL/README.md

 # Project Overview
 The American Sign Language Detection system consists of two main components:
 Hand Detection: The system uses the HandDetector module from the cvzone library to detect and track the user's hand in real-time video input from a webcam.
-Sign Language Classification: The detected hand region is preprocessed and fed into a pre-trained CNN model for classification.
+Sign Language Classification: The detected hand region is preprocessed and fed into a custom-trained CNN model for classification.
 The model predicts the corresponding ASL letter based on the hand gesture.

 # Dataset